aws-samples/serverless-patterns/lambda-managed-instances-cdk/README.md

 ### Monitoring and Observability

 Monitor the function execution through:
-- **CloudWatch Logs**: Detailed execution logs with event and response data
+- **CloudWatch Logs**: Detailed execution logs with event and response data in the dedicated log group
 - **Lambda Metrics**: Function performance and invocation statistics
 - **CloudWatch Metrics**: Custom metrics and alarms for monitoring

+The stack outputs include the log group name for easy reference when setting up monitoring dashboards or log analysis tools.

 ## Inspecting Lambda Managed Instances Infrastructure